AdzicMilos/biorhythm-app/README.md

 ###### Technology
 UI library: App is written in React.js.
 Routing: react router 5.
-Component: components are functional with react hooks feature is local state is necessary insise app.
+Component: components are functional with react hooks feature.